pymeasure/leco-protocol/glossary.md

     A type of entity, a set of which make up the LECO communication Network, see {ref}`components.md#components`.

 Coordinator
-    A Component primarily concerned with routing/coordinating the message flow, see {ref}`components.md#coordinator`.
+    A Component primarily concerned with routing/coordinating the message flow between other Components, see {ref}`components.md#coordinator`.
+    There are Control Coordinators, Data Coordinators, and Logging Coordinators.

 Device
     Some piece of hardware controlled by a Driver.